One of the Best Roman Mosaics Found in the UK will be Reburied

 Boxford’s Community Project

-The mosaic has been unearthed during the final stages of the ‘Revealing Boxford’s Ancient Heritage’ project, a community archaeology project to investigate 3 potential Roman sites around Boxford village in West Berkshire.
-According to Cotswold Archaeology, the project began in 2015 when records from a 19 th century drainage ditch showed the possibility of a villa in the area.
+The mosaic was unearthed during the final stages of the ‘Revealing Boxford’s Ancient Heritage’ project, a community archaeology project to investigate 3 potential Roman sites around Boxford village in West Berkshire.
+According to Cotswold Archaeology, the project began in 2015 when records from a 19th century drainage ditch showed the possibility of a villa in the area.

 - Putting the Horse Before the Chariot: Gorgeous Ancient Roman Mosaics Unearthed in Cyprus